Mullingar: GAA

-There are seven Gaelic Athletic Association football clubs in the Mullingar area: Mullingar Shamrocks, St. Loman's Mullingar, Ballymore GAA, Raharney GAA, St. Mary's GAA and The Downs and Shandonagh are the senior teams.
-St Oliver Plunkett's and Cullion play hurling at intermediate and senior levels.
-The Westmeath GAA team plays its home games at Cusack Park.
-Mullingar also supports women's teams including Shandonagh, Mullingar Shamrocks and St Lomans Mullingar.
+There are several Gaelic Athletic Association football clubs in the Mullingar area: Mullingar Shamrocks, St. Loman's Mullingar, The Downs and Shandonagh.
+St Oliver Plunkett's and Cullion play hurling.
+Westmeath GAA county team plays football and hurling at its home games at Cusack Park.

 Football

 Mullingar has three adult football teams; Mullingar Athletic (who play in Gainstown), Mullingar Town (who have their grounds in D'Alton Park), and Mullingar Celtic (who play their home games in the Raithin community pitch which is shared with Grange Utd, an under 18 side).

 Tennis and badminton

 The facilities of the Mullingar Tennis and Badminton Club include eight outdoor tennis courts and a hall containing two badminton courts.
 The club was founded in 1892 by members of the Uisneach Badminton Club.

 Greyhound racing

 When programmed, greyhound track racing occurs upon the Lynn Greyhound track on Thursday and Saturday evenings.
-The track featured on the BBC 'Three Men Go to Ireland' show where Dara O'Briain's dog Snip Nua raced.
+The track featured on the BBC "Three Men Go to Ireland" show where Dara Ó Briain's dog Snip Nua raced.